molily/molily.de/_posts/2020-11-21-testing-angular.md

 });
 ```

 `spectator.query(PhotoListComponent)` either returns the Component instance or `null` if there is no such nested Component.
-Thus, the `photoList` variable is typed as `PhotoListComponent | null`.
+Hence, the `photoList` variable is typed as `PhotoListComponent | null`.

-Unfortunately, `expect` is not a [type guard](https://www.typescriptlang.org/docs/handbook/advanced-types.html).
-Jasmine expectations do not narrow down the type of the `photoList` variable from TypeScript’s point of view.
+Unfortunately, `expect` is not a [TypeScript type guard](https://www.typescriptlang.org/docs/handbook/advanced-types.html).
+Jasmine expectations cannot narrow down the type from `PhotoListComponent | null` to `PhotoListComponent`.

 We cannot call `expect(photoList).not.toBe(null)` and continue with `expect(photoList.title).toBe('')`.
 The first expectation throws an error in the `null` case, but TypeScript does not know this.
 TypeScript still assumes the type `PhotoListComponent | null`, so it would complain about `photoList.title`.